tonyhu-x/exp/frq/awards.typ

     ],
     value: 61062,
   ),
+  "distinction": (
+    time: [2025],
+    name: [Honours Bachelor of Arts with High Distinction],
+    institution: [University of Toronto],
+    description: [
+      Awarded on the basis of a CGPA of at least 3.50 or higher.
+    ],
+    value: 0,
+  ),
   "dean's": (
     time: [2021--2025],
     name: [Dean's List Scholar],
     institution: [University of Toronto],
     description: [
-      Recognizes annually Faculty of Arts and Science students with a CGPA of 3.50 or higher.
+      Recognizes Faculty of Arts and Science students with a CGPA of 3.50 or higher.
     ],
     value: 0,